smdaa/smdaa.github.io/src/random-blogs/building-an-autograd-library-from-scratch-in-c-for-simple-neural-networks/main.md

 <!-- toc -->

 ## Introduction
-Autograd, is a fundamental component in machine learning frameworks, enabling the automatic computation of gradients for training neural networks.
+Autograd is a fundamental component in machine learning frameworks, enabling the automatic computation of gradients for training neural networks.
 This article will walk you through my journey of writing an Autograd library from scratch (no third-party libraries) in pure C.

 The source code is hosted in this [repository](https://github.com/smdaa/teeny-autograd-c)